 Additionally, any big changes in the way things are done around the house could provide clues to health.
 For example, scorched pots could mean forgetting about food cooking on the stove.
 Neglected housework could be a sign of depression, dementia, or other problems.
 Check to see if the lights are working, the heat is on, the bathrooms are clean, or if clutter is blocking the walkways of the home.

 But most importantly, during holiday gatherings, slow down and be sure to include elderly relatives in family traditions.
-After the holidays, if you’ve determined that additional care might be necessary for your loved ones, please do not hesitate to contact us at 603-217-0149.
-At Live Free Home Health Care of Concord, New Hampshire, we are here to help you determine the best plan of long-term care that will meet your loved one’s needs.
+After the holidays, if you’ve determined that additional care might be necessary for your loved ones, please do not hesitate to contact us at 603-217-0149 to learn more about your options for home care in Laconia and the surrounding areas.
+At Live Free Home Health Care, we are here to help you determine the best plan of long-term care that will meet your loved one’s needs.